Sami Shah: Stand-up

-In November 2019, Shah will be a presenter and participant in panel discussions at "JLF in Adelaide", the first time that the Jaipur Literary Festival had been presented in Australia.

 Writing

 In July 2014, he published an autobiography entitled I, Migrant: A Comedian's Journey from Karachi to the Outback, which was shortlisted for the 2015 New South Wales Premier's Literary Awards NSW Multicultural Award as well as the Russell Prize for Humour Writing.

-In 2016 he published his first foray into young adult fiction, Fire Boy, with its sequel Earth Boy released in 2017.
+In 2016, he published his first foray into young adult fiction, Fire Boy.
+Its sequel, Earth Boy, was released in 2017.

 In July 2017, The Islamic Republic of Australia was published.
 It seeks to dispel the myth that there is a single monolithic entity representing a typical Muslim in Australia, and attempts to describe the many types of Muslims, who differ in nationality of origin, the type of Islam they practise and individual personalities.
 He talked to academics, Islamic leaders and public figures when researching the book.
 Written in a humorous style, it has chapters named "How to blaspheme" and "Apostates are people too".